Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 11: Spell-Storing Item

 You can now store a spell in an object.
-Whenever you finish a long rest, you can touch one simple or martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a level 1 or 2 spell from the [Artificer spell list] that requires an Action to cast (you needn't have it prepared).
+Whenever you finish a Long Rest, you can touch one Simple or Martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a level 1 or 2 spell from the [Artificer spell list] that requires an :rsc-a: Action to cast (you needn't have it prepared).

-While holding the object, a creature can take an action to produce the spell's effect from it, using your spellcasting ability modifier.
-If the spell requires concentration, the creature must concentrate.
-The spell stays in the object until it's been used a number of times equal to twice your Intelligence modifier (minimum of twice) or until you use this feature again to store a spell in an object.
+While holding the object, a creature can take an :rsc-a: **Magic** action to produce the spell's effect from it, using your spellcasting ability modifier.
+If the spell requires Concentration, the creature must concentrate.
+The spell stays in the object until it's been used a number of times equal to twice your :ability-int: Intelligence modifier (minimum of 1) or until you use this feature again to store a spell in an object.

 ### Level 14: Magic Item Savant